Introduction

 ...

-The migrate-zcash-conf
+The migrate-zcash-conf command

 Available on crate feature

-equivalent Zallet configuration file (zallet.toml
+equivalent Zallet configuration file (zallet.toml).

 The command requires at least one of the following two flag: